-The iconic Woodstock festival happened just over 50 years ago today.
+The iconic Woodstock festival began 53 years ago today.
 Sure, you know that’s where Jimi Hendrix played his famous version of the national anthem.
 Of course, you’ve heard that almost 500,000 people showed up.
 Yeah, it rained, and the traffic jams were epic.
 But here are a few things we bet you didn’t know about those three (and a half) days of peace and music.

 MONEY WAS A HUGE ISSUE